 Center for community and justice

-The Centro has recently signed a memorandum of understanding (MOU) with the Idaho Department of Health and Welfare to provide Hepatitis C testing, counseling, and referral services targeting Latinos/Latinas in Health District 3 and Health District 4.
+The Centro also provides Hepatitis C testing, counseling, and referral services targeting Latinos/Latinas in Health District 3 and Health District 4.

-The intent of this project is to provide free Hepatitis C testing in the Latino community to help those at risk to learn their Hepatitis C status.
+The intent of this project is to provide free Hepatitis C testing in the Latino community to help those at risk of contracting Hepatitis C status.
 The project will provide up to 100 rapid technology OraSure Hepatitis C test kits for services.

 CCJ works to promote just immigration practices, particularly in communities with a high presence of Latino immigrant families.
 Centro provides information and conducts outreach to inform low-income immigrants regarding their rights and responsibilities with employers, schools, hospitals, law enforcement, and other local, state, and federal organizations or agencies.

 In addition, CCJ is currently collaborating with other human and immigrant rights organizations in Idaho to promote comprehensive immigration reform that includes a path to citizenship.